FastFilter/xor_singleheader/README.md

 argument for the buffer length. `_pack()` can be used with a buffer of arbitrary size, it returns the used space if serialization fit into the buffer or 0 otherwise.
-Note that the packed format will be slower and may not save space although it is likely beneficial when using the 16-bit binary fuse filters.
+Note that the packed format will be slower and may not save space although it is likely smaller on disk when using the 16-bit binary fuse filters.

 For example: